eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 ## Disconnect From ioFog Stack

-When you are finished working with the cluster, you can disconnect from it and release the corresponding namespace from `iofogctl`.
+When we are finished working with the cluster, we can disconnect from it and release the corresponding namespace from `iofogctl`.

 ```bash
 iofogctl disconnect my-ctrl -n iofog